Plan a Trip With Cousins for the Ultimate Adventure

 We’ve all been there.
 Your friends say they’ll “totally go on the next trip with you” but then go MIA when you try to book it.
 Or your parents roll their eyes at you when you excitedly talk about your next adventure.
 Or you are 3 days into a trip and realize you and your travel buddy are not on the same page.
 It sucks.
 But, never fear, there’s a solution.

 Remember those people kind of close to your age that were always hanging around at holidays, birthday parties and graduation when you were a child?
 Cousins.
 Turns out they grew up to be pretty cool people and even better travel companions.
+You’ll be planning a trip with cousins in no time!

 Here’s why cousins make the best travel companions…